 VRBO is part of the HomeAway family, the world leader in vacation rentals with over 1 million listings.
 We offer the largest selection of properties for any travel occasion and every budget.
 We’re committed to helping families and friends find a perfect vacation rental to create unforgettable travel experiences together.
 Learn More

 Red Quill Camp is located on Quimby Pond Rd in Rangeley, Maine.
 It is across the lane from the pond, and is an easy walk to the water access.
+It has direct hiking and snowmobile trail access behind camp.
 It is a quick ten-minute drive to the center of Rangeley Village, and a five-minute drive to Oquossoc village.
 Or ride your bike or snowmobile!

 Enjoy the peace and quiet of the woods in Western Maine in all seasons.

 There are two downstairs bedrooms one with a king sized bed and one with a full sized bed.
 The three upstairs rooms have twin beds.